wp-plugins/leaguemanager/readme.txt

 = 1.4 =
 * NEW: wp_nonce_field for higher security
-* NEW: seperate capability to control access
+* NEW: separate capability to control access
 * BUGFIX: some minor bugfixes

 = 1.3 =